Leave this site

 It’s important that you’re not under pressure from un-discharged debts or liabilities and that you can manage loans and debts sensibly.

-Membership of groups or organisations that contradict our competencies, values or ethics and our responsibility to promote race equality, are prohibited.
+Memberships of groups and/or organisations that contradict our values, standards and behaviour and our commitment to equality, are prohibited.
 The Met won't accept applications from anyone who is, or has been, a member of groups and organisations including, but not limited to, the British National Party (BNP), National Front, Combat 18 or similar.

 Your application will not be accepted if you have previously applied unsuccessfully to the Met in the last six months.